shubhi1407/PRU-framework/README.md

 	`make install`

+###PRU firmware

+1. Install TI-PRU Code generation tool from this [link](http://software-dl.ti.com/codegen/non-esd/downloads/download.htm#PRU)

+2. Clone TI's PRU software package library from this [link](https://git.ti.com/pru-software-support-package) to any suitable directory
+	Example:
+	`cd /usr/share`
+	`git clone git://git.ti.com/pru-software-support-package/pru-software-support-package.git`

+3. Edit /firmware/Makefile variable SWDIR to the directory in which you cloned repo in Step 2 (skip this step if you cloned in /usr/share)

+4. cd to /firmware

+	`make`

+5. Install firmware

+	if above steps are performed on host PC
+	`make install-tobb`

+	if above steps are perfomed on BBB
+	`make install-frombb`

 ###User Library and Examples.

 1. cd to /userspace and run 'make' command.
 This will compile the library and examples